odinuv/web/en/apv/articles/security/sql-injection.md

 ![Exploits of a Mom](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)

-## What is SQL injection -- how do I know that my code is vulnerable?
+## What is SQL injection -- how does it work and how do I know that my code is vulnerable?
 SQL injection is a kind of backdoor into SQL interface.
 It is based on a fact, that SQL commands are passed to database interface as *strings*.
 There is no difference between a string which you type in your *source code* (something like `$db->query('SELECT * FROM person ORDER BY last_name');`) and a string which is *passed into your script from a form*